-Embodied pedagogical approaches can work wonders in the second-language classroom.
+Embodied pedagogy can work wonders in the ESL classroom.

 Embodied pedagogy is about giving power back to the students.